 Patient Encounter Tracking

-Logging and tracking of these patient encounters is completed in E*Value through it's Case Log module.
+Logging and tracking of these patient encounters is completed in E*Value through the Case Log module.
 By logging patient encounters, students can track their progress related to clerkship learning objectives and clerkship directors can discuss with students their patient encounters and modify the learning opportunities to ensure that the clerkship's objectives are being met.
 The system also helps to ensure that all students encounter the specific diagnoses and procedures needed to meet the objectives of the overall clinical education program.